Galvanized Napkin Ring

 This is another piece from the Hearth & Hand with Magnolia collection on Target’s website.

 Galvanized metal (or metal that has a “galvanized look”) is almost always positive for high levels of Lead.
-The only exception I have seen to this rule is “galvanized look” items sold by Ikea.
+The only exception I have seen to this rule are the “galvanized look” items sold by Ikea.

-As a result I anticipated that this napkin ring would be positive for at least some amount of Lead.
+As a result, I anticipated this napkin ring would be positive for at least some amount of Lead.

-The XRF test results for the napkin ring pictured here were as follows (each test done was at least 60 seconds long and multiple tests were done on each component to confirm the levels.):
+The XRF test results for the napkin ring pictured here were as follows (each test completed was at least 60 seconds long and multiple tests were performed on each component to confirm the levels):

 - Lead (Pb): 339 +/- 122 ppm